 Why would you want to make bone broth powder?

 I have bone broth regularly for its many health benefits.
 Therefore, I don’t really want to miss out on bone broth when I’m travelling.

 So far, I struggled to find a good way to take bone broth with me on longer trips.

 Then I came up with bone broth powder (which is essentially bouillon).

 It’s so handy and can be taken anywhere.
-It’s perfect for camping, hiking or just a quick cup of bone broth in the hotel.
+It’s great for camping, hiking or just a quick cup of bone broth in the hotel.
 I can be added to soups and stews for extra flavour or just dissolve it in hot water for a quick-fix of broth.